-Jewellery dips and sonic cleaners can damage pearls and gemstones, and wear down rhodium coatings.
-Generally, jewellery should be cleaned with nothing stronger than very mild soapy water and a soft toothbrush, while porus gemstones and pearls require only lukewarm water.
+Jewellery dips and sonic cleaners can damage pearls and gemstones.
+These liquids may wear down rhodium coatings.
+Generally, jewellery should be cleaned with nothing stronger than very mild soapy water and a soft toothbrush, while porous gemstones and pearls require only lukewarm water.

 Protecting gold jewellery

 Most of our gold jewellery is made with 18K gold.
 Due to the purity of the metal, it is quite soft, and therefore needs to be treated with care.

 The setting and the stones can both be damaged by sharp impacts that can occur when working with your hands, doing exercise etc.

 It is therefore best to wear your rings on your non-leading hand and remove them if you know you are about to embark on an activity that may expose them to risk.

 Have a suitable way to store jewellery